I'll tell you, I am worn out shuffling papers, clicking my mouse four times to print a document.

 Clinton and Obama have made a big issue out of President Bush being insensitive to other countries, just walking all over them and stomping them and making them hate us.

-So the Chiccoms are in Canada trying to get more oil.
+So the Chikoms are in Canada trying to get more oil.

 In the meantime, we're shutting ourselves out of any such exploration anywhere.

-So the Obama campaign's been caught in a lie as potentially opening a door for China, among others, to become involved in our most secure source of foreign oil, where the oil sands contained deposits equal to those of Saudi Arabia, and while at the same time alienating our best friends in foreign countries.
+So the Obama campaign's been caught in a lie, is potentially opening a door for China, among others, to become involved in our most secure source of foreign oil, where the oil sands contain deposits equal to those of Saudi Arabia, and while at the same time alienating our best friends in foreign countries.

-It should be noted, too, that uh uh Canadian TV network uh suggests as reporting that Obama called some officials in Canada after the debate and said, Look, it was just politics.
+It should be noted, too, that Canadian TV network suggests is reporting that Obama called some officials in Canada after the debate and said, look, it was just politics.

-I uh and I wouldn't be surprised if Obama called up knowing full well what he'd done, the damage he had done, said, Oh, we're not gonna cut you out, we're not gonna reopen it.
+And I wouldn't be surprised if Obama called up, knowing full well what he'd done, the damage he'd done.

 I just have to say this, you know, it's a presidential campaign, just to have to say this stuff.

-And I can understand a bunch of Canadian liberals wanting to protect Obama from this kind of um from this kind of embarrassment.
+And I can understand a bunch of Canadian liberals wanting to protect Obama from this kind of embarrassment.

-But he's an embarrassment on his own without without you know having anybody confirm it, uh, as this whole episode.
+But he's an embarrassment on his own without having anybody confirm it.

-Uh but more than that, they they have this maddening.
+But more than that, they have this maddening.

 It's just frustrating as hell.

-And I know it's only it's almost March, it's just the last day of February, but you know, a long campaign here, and I don't want to you don't want to run people's emotional reservoir dry of hearing about Obama.
+And I don't want to run people's emotional reservoir dry of hearing about Obama.

-There's gonna be plenty of time to uh bring all this stuff up.
+There's going to be plenty of time to bring all this stuff up.

 Hello.